Mandatory requirements

 Applicants educated in Canada

-All applicants must demonstrate English language proficiency and meet the following requirements or equivalents.
+Applicants must demonstrate English language proficiency and completion of the following courses or equivalents:

-• at least 75% in Math 30-1, or Math 30-2, AND,
+• at least 75% in Math 30-1 or Math 30-2, and

-• at least 75% in English Language Arts 30-1, AND,
+• at least 75% in English Language Arts 30-1, and

-• at least 75% in Biology 30, AND,
+• at least 75% in Biology 30, and

-• at least 75% in Physics 30, AND
+• at least 75% in Physics 30.

-• at least 50% in the School of Health and Public Safety entrance tests.
+You must also achieve at least 50% in the School of Health and Public Safety entrance tests.

 SAIT accepts high school course equivalents for admission for applicants educated outside Alberta.

-All applicants who were educated outside of Canada must demonstrate English Language proficiency and provide proof they meet the program admission requirements with an international document assessment.
-Find out what educational documents are accepted and assessment options.
+All applicants who were educated outside of Canada must demonstrate English language proficiency and provide proof they meet the program admission requirements with an international document assessment.
+Find accepted educational documents and assessment options

 SAIT may also accept courses completed at certain international post-secondary institutions.